NORFOLK A Norfolk man is being held in St. Lawrence County jail, Canton, after a smartphone application helped locate a missing laptop computer.

 State police spokeswoman Trooper Jennifer V. Fleishman said troopers were able to locate the Apple Macbook laptop because Ms. Bicknell had downloaded an app on her iPhone that linked all of her Apple devices.

-It has not been determined how Mr. McGregor came to possess the laptop; however, Ms. Fleishman said it had been stolen from Ms. Bicknells kitchen counter.
+It has not been determined how Mr. McGregor came to possess the laptop; however, Mrs. Fleishman said it had been stolen from Ms. Bicknells kitchen counter.

 Mr. McGregor was arraigned on the charge at the Potsdam Town Court and sent to the county jail without bail.

-Before being picked up by state police on the charge related to the stolen laptop, Mr. McGregor had been identified by Walmart staff in Malone as having attempted to shoplift numerous items from the store, including a television, totaling $817.58, a few hours before his arrest.
+Before being picked up by state police on the charge related to the stolen laptop, Mr. McGregor had been identified by Walmart staff in Malone as having attempted to shoplift numerous items from the store, including a television set, worth a total of $817.58, a few hours before his arrest.

 He went to the Walmart in Malone and tried to push out a cart full of merchandise, including the television, past the last point of payment, Mrs. Fleishman said.
 When a clerk asked him if he paid for it, he dropped the cart and ran.
 She followed him out into the parking lot and watched him getting into a truck and took down the license plate number.

 State police in Malone will seek a warrant for his arrest.
-Ms. Fleishman said he is expected to be charged with petit larceny.
+Mrs. Fleishman said he is expected to be charged with petit larceny.